 Japan Food and Drink

 The wide range of ingredients, the intensive preparation methods, and the meticulous presentation found in Japanese cuisine is highly impressive.
-Sushi is world renowned, but it’s not the only style of cooking and the variety of regional dishes is astounding, ranging from noodle soups and dumplings to meat skewers, octopus balls and some of the finest beef in the world.
-Then, of course, there is kaiseki – a multi-course, fine-dining-style banquet.
+Sushi is world-renowned, but it’s not the only style of cooking and the variety of regional dishes is astounding, ranging from noodle soups and dumplings to meat skewers and octopus balls to some of the finest beef in the world.
+The pinnacle of Japanese cuisine is, of course, kaiseki– a multi-course, fine-dining-style banquet.

 While sake (rice wine) is still regularly served, beer is by far the most popular alcoholic beverage.
 Whisky is also gaining popularity thanks to a number of Scotch-style distilleries.

-Teriyaki: Beef, chicken or fish marinated in a soy sauce and mirin wine, and seared on a hot plate.
+Teriyaki: Meat or fish marinated in a soy sauce, mirin wine and sugar, and grilled or broiled.

 Tempura: Seafood and vegetables deep-fried in a light batter.